Ipseity01/AQI_Analysis/README.md

 <img width="400" height="400" alt="Correlation Heatmap of Pollutants and AQI" src="https://github.com/user-attachments/assets/826ebc17-d9e3-40bf-aba7-8c7117a62a4f" />

 * **Insight:** **Particulate matter (PM2.5 and CO) exhibits the strongest positive correlation with AQI** (0.63 and 0.65, respectively).
 This indicates that these microscopic particles are the primary drivers of poor air quality in India.
-Other pollutants like NO2 and CO also show a moderate positive correlation.
+Other pollutants like NO2 and PM10 also show a moderate positive correlation.

 ### 4. Distribution of AQI Buckets